mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ![if u google tony abbott u get this](/img/sunburnt-country/tony_abbott_wikipedia.png) *One of Australia's numerous former Prime Ministers*

 You might be thinking _"Many" former Prime Ministers?
 Surely you jest_.
 And yet I assure you I am deadly serious.
-We go through 'em like those wooden tea stirring sticks[^paddlepop].

-[^paddlepop]: Or "paddlepop sticks", as they're called if you own any clothing with an Australian flag on it.

 ![us president google search since 2009 timeline]()

-![au prime minister google search since 2009 timeline]() *There's a lot going on here*
+![au prime minister google search since 2009 timeline]() *australia are you ok*

 For security reasons, we try to change our Prime Minister every six months, and to never use the same Prime Minister on multiple websites.